 Aberdeen Group research finds visibility, costs, lack of control and mountains of paper are the four greatest business pressures when it comes to travel and entertainment expense reports.
 In a recent Aberdeen research study the number one concern was poor visibility into travel and entertainment spending – 57% said they worry about that.
 They have a point – the paper chase of spreadsheets and receipts means it can take weeks, even months, for an expenditure to show up where you can see it.
 Even some “automated” systems give imperfect visibility.
 You can only make good decisions about cash flow if you can see where the money is going in time to do something about it.

 Inefficient expense reports equal higher costs

 38% of SMBs surveyed told Aberdeen they need to reduce their processing costs, and no wonder: the cost to process a single expense report can run as high as $17.87.
-(Best-in-class companies, though, who use expense automation, can cut that substantially – to $7.91 – less than half!)
+(Companies who use expense automation, can cut that substantially – to $7.91 – less than half!)

 We spent WHAT?

 Not far behind was the issue of control.
 36% of the SMBs in the survey told Aberdeen that one of their top business pressures is a lack of control of T&E spending.
 With bad visibility and poor control you simply cannot get the most out of cash flow.Out-of-policy upgrades to hotel rooms and airfare, high-dollar dinners and “incidentals” can literally nickel-and-dime a company to death.
 T&E spend is important – it makes up ten percent of a typical SMB’s budget.
 It’s the second largest controllable cost – but only if you control it.